Post Doctoral Research Staff

 |In this project, you will use image furnaces to grow high quality single crystals of oxide materials.
 The structural properties of these frustrated materials will be studied using a suite of state-of-the-art x-ray spectrometers and electron microscopes.
 You will examine the magnetic properties of these crystals in the laboratory at low temperatures and in high magnetic fields.
 You will also use a range of neutron scattering and muon spectroscopy techniques at national and international central facilities to investigate the physics of these materials.||Fig. 1.
 Phase diagram as a function of temperature T and the relative strength of the planar and Ising exchange for some pyrochlore titanates.
 Ho2Ti2O7 and Dy2Ti2O7 are spin ice while Yb2Ti2O7 undergoes a first-order transition from a Coulomb liquid to a Higgs phase of magnetic monopoles .|

-This experimental project will offer an excellent training in several important aspects of modern condensed matter physics.
+This experimental project will offer an excellent training in many aspects of modern condensed matter physics.
+The student will be enrolled on the Materials Physics Doctorate scheme (go.warwick.ac.uk/MPDOC).

 L.-J. Chang, S. Onoda, Y. Su, Y.-J. Kao, K.-D. Tsuei, Y. Yasui, K. Kakurai, M. R. Lees, Nature Communications 3, 992 (2012).